 Major League Sports

-For sport fans, Chicago is home to a wide range of professional teams.
+For sports fans, Chicago is home to a wide range of professional teams.
 Here are the current teams that call Chicago home

 - Chicago Bulls – NBA basketball team